Courses available for Exchange Students

 Undergraduate Faculty / Graduate School courses

-- Almost all the Undergraduate Faculty / Graduate School Courses are conducted in Japanese.
+- Most of the Undergraduate Faculty / Graduate School Courses are conducted in Japanese.
+Some courses are conducted in English.

 - JLP Students who fulfill the designated requirements may also take up to 2 subjects taught in Japanese (for a total of up to 4 credits) offered under Keio University’s regular undergraduate and graduate programs each semester.
 However, as it requires a high level of Japanese language ability to take subjects conducted in Japanese, please decide to register these subjects after careful consideration.